 It’s very important for family caregivers to set aside planned time each day to rest and recharge, and to help combat stress.
 Yet prioritizing time to do this might seem impossible.

-At At-Home Care Company, a provider of home health care services in Des Moines and nearby areas, we understand how much stress family members struggle with when a senior loved one is in need of care.
+At At-Home Care Company, we understand how much stress family members struggle with when a senior loved one is in need of care.
 Our services benefit not just the seniors we care for, but the rest of the family as well, allowing family care providers to get a needed break.
 These tips from our elder care professionals offer help for caregivers under stress:

 - Take deep breaths.
 Deep breathing is a wonderful way to immediately calm an anxious heart.
 And you can do it anywhere, whenever you want!
 Simply settle into a comfy, seated position, and breathe in through your nose while counting silently to five.
 Then, breathe out through your nose, again while silently counting to five.
 Repeat as frequently as needed until you’re feeling more peaceful.